 Let’s Make Some Homemade Vodka!

 Making vodka requires a home still.
 While it is possible to make your own still from various items around the home, it may be safer to purchase a home still from an online store.
-Something like one of these alcohol stills on Amazon will set you back over a hundred dollars, but could be viewed as a nice investment.
+Something like one of these alcohol stills will set you back over a hundred dollars, but could be viewed as a nice investment.

 Having said that, if you intend to build a home still, you can find the parts you need in a home-brew store or the specialist section in a hardware store.

 Your home still should be comprised of four primary parts.
 You will require a heat source and a boiling chamber as well as water cooling pipes and the collection bottle that will collect your distilled vodka.